markschaake/sprest/README.md

     libraryDependencies += "sprest" %% "sprest-core % "0.1.0-SNAPSHOT"
 	libraryDependencies += "sprest" %% "sprest-slick" % "0.1.0-SNAPSHOT"
+	libraryDependencies += "sprest" %% "sprest-reactivemongo % "0.1.0-SNAPSHOT"

-Note: it is unnecessary to explicitly declare the "sprest-core" dependency if you declare a dependency on a library that depends upon the core (such as sprest-slick).
+Note: it is unnecessary to explicitly declare the "sprest-core" dependency if you declare a dependency on a library that depends upon the core (such as sprest-slick or sprest-reactivemongo).